Maze allows you to add tags/parameters to your unmoderated study URL to record custom metadata on individual sessions.

 Exporting

-You will find it in a single JSON object, under the meta column in the exported file.
+You’ll find it in a single JSON object, under the meta column in the exported file.